On this page:

-If the outer rim of the disc (also know as the annulus fibrosus) is torn, the disc contents (nucleus pulposus) can press out into the spinal canal.
+If the outer rim of the disc (also known as the annulus fibrosus) is torn, the disc contents (nucleus pulposus) can press out into the spinal canal.
 When this happens, a nerve root can be compressed by the disc contents.

-Symptoms of a slipped or ruptured disc
+Symptoms of a slipped or ruptured disc include:

 The specific nerve root affected by the herniated disc will determine the exact area of the symptoms.
 There may or may not be associated back pain with this condition, known as disc herniation.